mkbaldwin/cloud-study-guides/AWS_CCP_Study_Guide.md

 Six Advantages of Cloud Computing

-   1. **Trade fixed expense for variable expense** - Pay as you go pricing in the cloud allows you to pay only for the resources you use and eliminates the need for large up-front infrastructure investments.
+   1. **Trade fixed expense for variable expense** - Pay-as-you go pricing in the cloud allows you to pay only for the resources you use and eliminates the need for large up-front infrastructure investments.
 Trade capital expense (CAPEX) for operational expense (OPEX).